 Since the Bluetooth communication link is unencrypted, any hacker sitting proximate the skateboard can easily hack into the skateboard system, forcing the system to connect to his laptop.

-For the hacker’s Bluetooth connection to establish connectivity with the skateboard, it takes mere two to ten seconds.
-When the connection is formed, the hacker would have only 10 milliseconds to take control of the skateboard and send a malware, because after that, the remote control and skateboard automatically re-establishes the connection.
+For the hacker’s Bluetooth connection to establish connectivity with the skateboard, it takes a mere two to ten seconds.
+When the connection is formed, the hacker would have only 10 milliseconds to take control of the skateboard and send a malware, because, after that, the remote control and skateboard automatically re-establishes the connection.

 “The remote becomes essentially a useless brick that can’t re-engage with the board until the attacker disconnects.”

 To make this process faster and reliable, researchers suggested that hacker could make use of a script that automates the exploiting process.

 But once the Bluetooth connection is established, the hacker would be able to stop the skateboard and can even send a malicious exploit, causing the motors to switch its revolving direction, or disengage the braking system.